Ayokunle10/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18. Letters only please- > Display all lines of the file /etc/ssh/sshd_config starting with a letter.
 19. A to Z- > Replace all characters A and c from input to Z and e respectively.
 11. Don't just count your directories, make your directories count- > Write a script that counts the number of directories and sub-directories in the current directory.
+25. Acrostic- > Create a script that decodes acrostics that use the first letter of each line.